NieShenRuc/LLaDA-Pre/README.md

 Reducing the number of sampling steps leads to a decrease in performance, as detailed in Appendix B.4 and Appendix B.6 of our paper.

-In this work, we focus on exploring the **upper limits of LLaDA's capabilities**, and we will continue to optimize its efficiency in the future.
+In this work, we aim to explore the upper limits of LLaDA's capabilities, *challenging the assumption that the key LLM abilities are inherently tied to autoregressive models*.
+We will continue to optimize its efficiency in the future.
 We believe this research approach is reasonable, as verifying the upper limits of diffusion language models' capabilities will provide us with more resources and sufficient motivation to optimize efficiency.